Titan 34D: 1985 failure, Titan 34D-7

 The first failure was the launch of a KH-11 photoreconnaissance satellite in the year 1985 on the 28th of August.
 The core stage suffered a propulsion system malfunction and was destroyed by Range Safety.
 The flight proceeded normally until the core engine starts at T+108 seconds.
 At T+112 seconds, an abnormal start transient occurred and Engine 2 began experiencing thrust decay.
 At T+212 seconds, Engine 1 shut down, causing a loss of attitude control.
 The onboard computer shut off Engine 2 at T+256 seconds and began a premature separation and ignition of Stage 2.
 With the Titan now tumbling and headed back towards land, the destruct command was issued at T+272 seconds and the KH-11 crashed into the Pacific Ocean.
 During Stage 1's powered flight, the oxidizer tank began leaking N2O4 which was thought to have resulted in the loss of lubrication to the Engine 1 turbopump and breakdown of the pinion gear.
 The attempts by the Navy to salvage booster debris from the ocean floor were largely unsuccessful.
 Investigators also complained that tracking camera coverage during the core stage burn was inadequate.

-Titan 34D-7 was the first failed launch of a solid motor-equipped Titan vehicle from Vandenberg (there has been several failures from Cape Canaveral over the years) and was particularly vexing because of inadequate launch data.
+Titan 34D-7 was the first failed launch of a solid motor-equipped Titan vehicle from Vandenberg (there have been several failures from Cape Canaveral over the years) and was particularly vexing because of inadequate launch data.
 The Titan III's flawless West Coast launch record meant that the Air Force felt confident enough to remove several telemetry measurements from the boosters in the interest of reduced weight and complexity.
 There had evidently been leaks from both the fuel and oxidizer tanks, as well as suspicion hinged on clamps that held the propellant feed lines in place.
 However, the clamps had not failed on any previous launches so it was not clear why they would suddenly fail now.
 Some members of the investigative board even proposed that the SRBs had suffered an exhaust gas leak which caused damage to the core stage.
 As evidence, they noted that a piece of cork insulation had broken off one SRB shortly after launch.
 The official cause of the failure was "Leakage of oxidizer resulting in loss of turbopump lubrication and breakdown of the pinion gear."
 However, most of the members of the investigative team were unsatisfied with this verdict.

 As a result of 34D-7, the Air Force took measures to ensure that a repeat failure would not occur.
 These included reinstalling some of the deleted telemetry probes on the Titan as well as improved camera coverage; the next launch would even have the aircraft flying overhead to provide additional photography.